parkjphilip/ParkPages/ParkPages/docs/README.md

 ### Phase 2: Parks Model, API, and Components (2 days)

 **Objective:** Parks will be rendered on their show pages with appropriate content.
-Parks can be created, read, edited, and destroyed through the API.

 ### Phase 3: Home Page and Search Bar  (2 days)